Candlemancer/studious-meme/process.md

 # Project Schedule
 To be finished by Nov 17:
-* Get a good start on how to implement simulation and store the resulting data
+* Get a good start on how to implement simulation and store the resulting data (Done!)
-* Get user input of party
+* Get user input of party (90% Complete)
-* Get user input of monsters
+* Get user input of monsters (85% Complete)
-* Display monster/player sidebars
+* Display monster/player sidebars (80% Complete)

 To be finished by Nov 24:
-* Have fully functioning simulation
+* Have fully functioning simulation (Done!)
-* Display summary statistics
+* Display summary statistics (Done!)
 * This week has a little less stuff because it's Thanksgiving

 To be finished by Nov 31:
-* Monster comparison charts with brushing and linking
+* Monster comparison charts with brushing and linking (60% Complete)
-* Summary statistic charts
+* Summary statistic charts (20% Complete)

 To be finished by Dec 6:
-* Polish layout of website (shrinking/expanding)
+* Polish layout of website (shrinking/expanding) (15% Complete)
 * Wiggle room if we got behind

+## Schedule Update at Prototype 1
+As of now we're on track to finish the project on schedule!
+There are some categories that we hoped to have done by now that aren't, but there's also a lot of work we didn't anticipate starting yet that's already done.
+Progress to date has mostly been in gathering and sanitizing the data, getting basic player input, building the simulation component, and setting up the tools we need to visualize our data.
+From here on out, the work should mostly be focused on making sure we chart the right things and in the right way, improving the design of the site, and working on stretch goals such as specific monster attacks or whatnot.